 - 1. The expansion joint is functioning as designed.
-Defects are superficial and have no effect on the structural capacity of the joint.
+Joint may not be perfect with signs of leakage.
 The adjacent deck or header is sound. - 2.
 Skewed joint length at each location with "D" spalls or patches present in the header or in the deck within one foot either side of the joint. - 3.
 Skewed joint length at each location where the deck or headers must be rebuilt to maintain a reliable roadway surface or to maintain seal placement.
 As a guideline, more than 25 percent of the joint length has spalls or patches in the deck or headers adjacent to the seal.